-Long before they grew fuzzy green hair atop terracotta pets in the 1980s, miniscule yet mighty chia seeds were a staple in Incan and Mayan diets.
+Long before they grew fuzzy green hair atop terracotta pets in the 1980s, minuscule yet mighty chia seeds were a staple in Incan and Mayan diets.
 Today, the versatility and vast health benefits of chia seeds are well known.
-Gluten-free and vegan friendly, chia seeds provide the ultimate balance of omega-3s, protein, fiber and antioxidants.
+Gluten-free and vegan friendly, chia seeds provide the ultimate balance of omega-3s, protein, fiber, and antioxidants.

 Whole chia seeds contain about 18 grams of alpha-linolenic acid (ALA) per 100 grams.
 This plant-based fatty acid is said to prevent cardiovascular, neurological and autoimmune diseases.
 Chia are a superb source of vitamins and minerals including calcium, magnesium, vitamin B1 and vitamin B3 just to name a few.
 What’s more, at 4.7 grams per ounce, chia are packed with more protein than most other vegetarian sources and have four times the amount of antioxidants as blueberries.